Noah Worcester: Peace activism

 Although active in Unitarian theological controversies of the day, Worcester is best remembered as a pioneer in the American peace movement.
 In December 1814, he published A Solemn Review of the Custom of War (under the pen-name Philo Pacificus), still considered one of the best pieces of anti-war literature ever committed to print, and as relevant today as then.
+It was reprinted as the first of the London Peace Society's tracts for its membership.